Casttllee/IDS-Snort-Network-Monitoring/README.md

 ## Objective

 Installing Snort to check if a pcap might contain malicious activity.
+Read pcap and generate a basic signature.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]